logicalclocks/logicalclocks.github.io/docs/setup_installation/admin/ldap/configure-ldap.md

     When group mapping is disabled an administrator needs to activate each user from the [User Management](../user.md) page.

     If group mapping is disabled then Account status in LDAP configuration above should be set to ```Verified```.

-## Conclusion
-In this guide you learned how to configure LDAP for authentication.